Stage 4 – Growth in Height Slows Down

 Growth

 Growth begins to slow, though an additional inch to three inches will be gained.
-It is the slowing down of the growth rate that is the primary marker for the start of stage 4.
+The slowing of the growth rate is the primary marker for the start of stage 4.

 Genitals